RashmiJK/AI-ML-Lab/README.md

 3. Reinforcement learning
 Reinforcement learning involves an agent interacting with an environment, taking actions, and receiving feedback.
 The agent learns the optimal sequence of actions to achieve a goal through trial and error.
 Examples: Computer game engines, robotics, and self-driving cars.

+4. Self-supervised learning
+Is a type of training in which the objective is automatically computed from the inputs of the model.
+That means that humans are not needed to label the data.

 ![Confluence of the World of Data: Branches of Machine Learning](images/ml_branches.png "Confluence of the World of Data: Branches of Machine Learning")